-- Drug testing during assessment and treatment should be conducted in alignment with the NADCP Adult Drug Court Best Practice Standards, Volume II and national clinical standards as found in The ASAM National Practice Guideline for the Treatment of OUD, 2020 Focused Update. - Drug testing can be used in conjunction with participant self-report and should never be relied upon as the sole means for assessing substance use.
-Definitive testing should always be used when the results will help with clinical or treatment court decision-making. - Positive testing alone should rarely result in detention or other stringent sanctions for participants with moderate to severe OUD who are otherwise substantially complying with court and treatment requirements (e.g., attending treatment sessions and court hearings and reporting for drug testing). - Clinicians are perfectly positioned to advocate for participants who may have experienced a recurrence discovered by testing or self-report.
-This is an opportunity to openly communicate about engagement in treatment and triggers in the individual's life and environment.
-An effective response to recurrence does not require punishment or reduction of privileges, but instead requires reassessment of the treatment plan.
-This may include incorporation of motivation enhancement approaches, functional analysis of the recurrence, or other therapeutic adjustments, including changes to the dose or types of medications for OUD treatment - ASAM has published guidelines outlining best practices for drug testing in addiction settings entitled The ASAM Appropriate Use of Drug Testing in Clinical Addiction Medicine.
+- Drug testing during assessment and treatment should be conducted in alignment with the NADCP Adult Drug Court Best Practice Standards, Volume II, and national clinical standards, as found in The ASAM National Practice Guideline for the Treatment of OUD, 2020 Focused Update. - Drug testing can be used in conjunction with participant self-report and should never be relied upon as the sole means for assessing substance use.
+Definitive testing should always be used when the results will help with clinical or treatment court decision-making. - Positive testing alone should rarely result in detention or other stringent sanctions for participants with moderate to severe OUD who are otherwise substantially complying with court and treatment requirements (e.g., attending treatment sessions and court hearings and reporting for drug testing). - An effective response to recurrence does not require punishment or reduction of privileges, but instead requires reassessment of the treatment plan.
+This may include incorporation of motivation enhancement approaches, functional analysis of the recurrence, or other therapeutic adjustments, including changes to the dose or type of medications for OUD treatment. - ASAM has published guidelines outlining best practices for drug testing in addiction settings entitled The ASAM Appropriate Use of Drug Testing in Clinical Addiction Medicine.